The Kent Island Heritage Society

 Zoom to History!

-During the Covid-19 Pandemic the Kent island Heritage Society has suspended all in person presentations until further notice, however, we are able to Zoom some of the presentations.
+The Kent island Heritage Society has suspended all in person presentations until further notice, however, we are able to Zoom some of the presentations.
 Please stay tuned for updates!
 The Heritage Society has various historical Kent Island presentations available for your school, local organizations, or groups.

 Click the link below to read summaries of the historical presentations or download the brochure: